moneykit/yodlee-api-client/docs/AccountsApi.md

 Update Account

-The update account service is used to update manual and aggregated accounts.<br>The HTTP response code is 204 (Success without content).<br>Update manual account support is available for bank, card, investment, insurance, loan, bills, otherAssets, otherLiabilities and realEstate containers only.<br><b>Note:</b> A real estate account update is only supported for SYSTEM and MANUAL valuation type.<br>
+The update account service is used to update manual and aggregated accounts.<br>The HTTP response code is 204 (Success without content).<br>Update manual account support is available for bank, card, investment, insurance, loan, otherAssets, otherLiabilities and realEstate containers only.<br><br><b>Note:</b><li> A real estate account update is only supported for SYSTEM and MANUAL valuation type.</li><li> Attribute <b>isEbillEnrolled</b> is deprecated as it is applicable for bill accounts only.</li>

 ### Example
 ```python